conorgil/webextensions-examples/passwordless-autocorrect/README.md

 This is a simple extension made for fun.

-It replaces the word "passwordless" with the correct technical defintion: "local verification of a biometric or memorised password".
+It replaces the word "passwordless" with the correct technical defintion: "local verification of a biometric or memorised secret".

 It will replace "Passwordless" with the same phrase camel cased.